 ‘I was never going to sleep in and take it easy, there were worms to catch.’

-In his latest book, Worms to Catch, discover how Britain’s favourite daredevil fills his time when road racing is taken out of the equation.
-He set about breaking records on the world’s biggest Wall of Death, cycling 2,745 miles across the length of the United States (while sleeping rough), attempting to be the fastest person ever on two wheels and travelling to Latvia to investigate his family’s roots.
-There’s some thrilling racing too, including wild Harley choppers on dirt and turbo-charged Transit vans through the Nevada desert.
-And there’s the day job to get back to in North Lincolnshire – the truck yard and the butty van.
-Worms To Catch is the story of Guy’s quiet life in 2016.
+Breaking records on the world’s biggest Wall of Death, cycling 2,745 miles across the length of the United States (while sleeping rough), attempting to be the fastest person ever on two wheels and travelling to Latvia to investigate his family’s roots, it's been a busy year for Guy Martin.
+There’s been some thrilling racing too, including wild Harley choppers on dirt and turbo-charged Transit vans through the Nevada desert.
+And don't forget there’s the day job to get back to in North Lincolnshire – the truck yard and the butty van.

 'The maddest 12 months of my life.
 The journey starts with an oddball race up an American mountain and ends with me checking myself out of hospital with a broken back.
 Again …'